Skip to main content

 How much is universal credit?

-Your universal credit (UC) payment is made up of:
+Your universal credit (UC) is made up of:

 • extra amounts for rent, children, caring responsibilities or a disability

-Your UC usually goes into your bank account as 1 payment each month.
+Your UC usually goes into your bank account as one payment each month.

 It is paid in arrears.
 This means the amount you get is based on your income in the previous month.